jfeferman/SearchMDB/README.md

 This structure allows component reuse and to easily compose multiple views.

-The front end contains a form that allows the user to query the Movie MDB via `GET` requests to the provided api https://developers.themoviedb.org/3/getting-started/introduction.
+The front end queries the Movie MDB via `GET` requests to the provided api https://developers.themoviedb.org/3/getting-started/introduction.
+The request is made by an ajax utility.

 ## Setting up the development environment